cmg-york/istardt/docs/README.md

 ## Documentation Files

 ### [bnf_grammar.md](https://github.com/nina2dv/istar-unmarshal/blob/main/docs/bnf_grammar.md)
-Provides a Backus-Naur Form (BNF) grammar specification for the iStar-T XML format.
+Provides a Backus-Naur Form (BNF) grammar specification for the iStar-DT-X XML format.
 This formal notation describes the syntax rules of the XML language used in the project, detailing the structure of elements such as actors, goals, tasks, and formulas.

 ### [domain_model_uml (.png, .md, .uml)](https://github.com/nina2dv/istar-unmarshal/blob/main/docs/domain_model_uml.md)
 Contains a UML class diagram of the Java domain model implemented in the system.